ep1cac/ep1cac.github.io/content/posts/flag_shop.md

 Binary: 10000000000000000000010000011000
 ```

-The easiest way to fix our debacle would be to add 1100/900 when calculating the number of flags we need to buy since
+The easiest way to fix this debacle would be to add 1100/900 when calculating the number of flags we need to buy since
 we will need to overflow an additional 1100 for flags that cost 900 each.

 ```